Adult Learning Programs Assistant

 What do you want visitors to know about The Morton Arboretum and the mission?

 While the physical place of the Arboretum’s 1,700 acres is in Lisle, this past year has allowed so many more people to benefit from what the Arboretum has to offer without coming to the physical space.
 What entices people to sign up for classes is the mission and the people that believe in it, just as much as the location.
 Registrants are enrolling in classes because of who we are, not necessarily where we are.
 Many students would have never been able to attend classes before the Arboretum pivoted to offer more online courses over the past year.
 It demonstrates that people come together around the idea that trees are good, and that the Arboretum extends beyond the 1,700 acres.

 When thinking of the Arboretum’s Employee Core Values, which one resonates with you and why?

 An employee shared a story with Robb when he was newly hired about one of the vice presidents cleaning up a disposable diaper he came across while walking in the woodlands.
 To Robb, that is symbolic of taking ownership, not only making the Arboretum exceptional but cleaner as well.
 Robb operates in the same manner in that if he sees garlic mustard, he will pull it.
 Or, if he sees something out of place, he will put it back.
 It’s these little gestures that our visitors may never know or see, but to Robb, he knows everyone is taking ownership.

 What’s an insider tip that you’d like to share with visitors?

-Share an interesting fun fact about you:
+Share an interesting, fun fact about yourself: